Frequently Asked Questions

 - What immunizations will certified pharmacists be able to administer?

-Certified pharmacists will be able to administer influenza, pneumococcal and acute herpes zoster vaccinations to adults 18 years of age or older.
+Certified pharmacists will be able to administer influenza, pneumococcal, meningococcal, acute herpes zoster (shingles), tetanus, diphtheria or pertussis vaccinations to adults 18 years of age or older.

 - From whom may a certified pharmacist accept prescriptions/orders

 A pharmacist may accept a patient-specific prescription for an immunization from a physician or from a nurse practitioner.
-Likewise, a pharmacist may administer influenza and pneumococcal immunizations based on a non-patient specific order from a physician or nurse practitioner located within the same county, or if a county has fewer than 75,000 residents, from a physician or nurse practitioner from an adjacent county.
+Likewise, a pharmacist may administer immunizations based on a non-patient specific order from a physician or nurse practitioner located within the same county, or from a physician or nurse practitioner from an adjacent county.

 - Are certified pharmacists be able to administer the